Arilex Apartments Travel Lodge

 Rogers Centre (formerly SkyDome) This large, retractable roof stadium hosts Major League Baseball,

 Canadian Football, and other events and concerts.
-The roof is generally closed between events.
-To attend a
+The roof is generally closed between events and during

 Air Canada Centre Site of special events (concerts) and home to the Toronto Raptors (basketball) and the